 Take Lab Science Courses Each Semester

-You’ll need to understand multiple aspects of STEMS in your medical career, so it’s important to take at least 2 labs each semester to improve your learning.
-To get into medical school, you’ll also need to take prerequisite science courses; just make sure these courses have a lad equivalent.
+You’ll need to understand multiple aspects of STEM in your medical career, so taking at least two labs each semester is essential to improve your learning.
+To get into medical school, you’ll also need to take prerequisite science courses; make sure these courses have a lad equivalent.
 You’ll also prove to medical schools you’re capable of hands-on work.

 Start Volunteering Now

-Most people want to work in the medical field because they want to help people.
-That’s incredible, but schools want to see evidence of this during your undergrad, not just in high-school.
-Start volunteering at the YMCA, Meals for the Elderly, church groups, or Little League coaches to prove you want to help people consistently in some way.
+Most people want to work in the medical field to help people.
+That’s incredible, but schools want to see evidence of this during your undergrad, not just high school.
+Start volunteering at the YMCA, Meals for Older People, church groups, or Little League coaches to prove you want to help people consistently in some way.

 Sign up for an Organization

-You have to prove to your prospecting school that you’re able to manage your time between studying, extracurricular activities, and volunteering.
-Start applying or helping out at the Science Student Society at your campus, or specialize more narrowly in a specific STEM (biology, chemistry, psychology) and try to help out students that are also studying for med school.
+You must prove to your prospective school that you can manage your time between studying, extracurricular activities, and volunteering.
+Start applying or helping out at the Science Student Society at your campus, or specialize more narrowly in a specific STEM (biology, chemistry, psychology) and try to help out students who are also studying for med school.

 Know What You’re Getting Into

-It’s important for you to study your profession’s positives and negatives to ensure you’re sure about this career choice.
-Be sure to stay up on current medical technology and events, learn about managed care, and explore some issues that are more taboo in your field (like stem cells) to understand how all of these issues impact the medical industry.
+You need to study your profession’s pros and cons to ensure you’re confident about this career choice.
+Stay up on current medical technology and events, learn about managed care, and explore some issues that are more taboo in your field (like stem cells) to understand how these issues impact the medical industry.

 Don’t Just Stick to STEMS

-While many of your prerequisite courses will delve into the STEM field, you don’t have to stick to the hard sciences.
-Many medical schools take into account your electives and tend to favor students that explore courses in foreign languages, fine arts, philosophy, and ethnic and cultural diversity because it broadens your horizons while also developing your problem-solving skills.
+While many prerequisite courses will delve into STEM, you don’t have to stick to the hard sciences.
+Many medical schools consider your electives and tend to favour students who explore courses in foreign languages, fine arts, philosophy, and ethnic and cultural diversity because it broadens your horizons while developing your problem-solving skills.

 Studying Abroad or at Home

-Choosing a medical school can actually be pretty tough because there are so many great academies you can go to.
+Choosing a medical school can be tough because there are so many great academies you can attend.
 Discuss with your faculty members and advisors about the entrance requirements for each school and if you want to study abroad.
 Studying abroad is another way to achieve a different perspective, which will look great on your application.

 Preparing for Entrance Exams

 Finally, you need to prepare for your medical school entrance exams.
-You’ll need to do some research in this area, like knowing how and when to apply and which specific tests you need to take and which tests scores designate a pass or fail.
-A nurse, doctor, and dentist all have separate requirements, so only check what you need for your specific profession.
+You’ll need to research this area, like knowing how and when to apply which specific tests you must take and which test scores designate a pass or fail.
+A nurse, doctor, and dentist have separate requirements, so only check what you need for your profession.